Is Kimchi Paleo?

 Specifically, research shows that the Lactobacillus probiotic strain can help soothe diarrhea, calm irritable bowel syndrome, and strengthen the lining of the intestines.

-Some Paleo websites might claim that added salt is okay; however, our stance is a little different.
+While some might say that added salt is okay, we prefer to avoid it as often as possible.
 Research shows that too much salt in your diet can lead to hypertension, which is a risk factor for other health issues like stroke and dementia.
 Low sodium diets are sometimes prescribed in order to ease other ailments, like epilepsy and migraines.

 Since the salt content in most types of kimchi is so high, we don’t recommend that you eat it every day.
 However, that doesn’t mean that you can’t reap its health benefits in small doses.